When we imagine different ways to keep our homes safe, we don’t think of mold.

 - Specimens are testing thoroughly in a lab.

-- Cost is very low for the amount of getting tested.
+- The cost is very low for the amount of getting tested.

 - Simple and easy to use.